 “The stakes aren’t that high.
-It’s local television.
+It’s a local television interview.
 It’s good practice.”
 I was convincing myself as much as Christine.
 I hung up the phone, grabbed my bag with trembling hands, and headed into the studio.

 The anchorman surprised me by giving me a big smile and asking, “How are you?”

 “I’m GREAT,” I practically shouted, gripping his hand firmly and shaking it way too hard.
 I’m surprised I didn’t pull his arm out of its socket.

 I figured, “I’m so nervous I might vomit on your shoes,” wouldn’t be such a good television debut…

-Or you could watch this 3-minute clip of me on KOBI last year, extolling the virtues of brocolli:
+In the meantime, you can watch this 3-minute clip of me on KOBI last year, extolling the virtues of brocolli: